hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 @gurzgri If you create some documentation on debugging, Toomas and other developers could help.

 [19:02:25](#QDTFYCjcrRxbCS9-nqDCSiCanhUiXIxxl_pU-uWHQ-k) <gurzgri>:
-It doesn't take more than a console compiled in `--debug` mode to see what's going on, additionally or alternatively a statement with `statement/state/debug?: on` to inspect binary buffers transferred and the usual discipline and systematic approach which Toomas undoubtedly has in abundance Ì†ΩÌ∏â
+It doesn't take more than a console compiled in `--debug` mode to see what's going on, additionally or alternatively a statement with `statement/state/debug?: on` to inspect binary buffers transferred and the usual discipline and systematic approach which Toomas undoubtedly has in abundance üòâ

 [19:21:40](#KU-fwihx9bC4cN5np4bKXzGSkIyeFQTNaSJ1AVwsTVw) <GiuseppeChillemi (GiuseppeChillemi)>:
 Toomas is a newbie in Red, I think you should help him in every step.
 Maybe with some patience, we will bring him to do great things!

 [19:27:07](#8HrhyQ7KVumOHfvw-j0w7pw_h_jDY62QLesx0261jSQ) <toomasv>:
-Ì†ΩÌ±∂
+üë∂

 [19:27:49](#pzzIolKziYjEEDYgT11wPtPX9Fhasfvm3zu5neTqk7w) <toomasv>:
 Thanks, discovered it already! :)

 [19:28:04](#K2HGmzQesKnux6B2XpGzUQTiaiIuPnNgW2UPp8hUM-I) <gurzgri>:
-An *outperforming* newbie Ì†ΩÌ±∂, if any.
+An *outperforming* newbie üë∂, if any.

 [19:28:16](#i5zUb2H1ONu-rscoM-XNiU0PJPaQhJxgZMHmj-NuZY8) <gurzgri>:
 * An *outperforming* newbie :baby:, if any. ;)

 [21:02:29](#YPuieEQUlzstXTsRbZms5tf0vrmdNokhlgmWwldRCWg) <gurzgri>:
-Silly me Ì†ΩÌ∏Æ
+Silly me üòÆ
 > Actually RED ODBC is capable of reading but not writing them.
-Have you ever tried writing them, @GiuseppeChillemi ? Ì†ΩÌ∏è I for sure never tried.
+Have you ever tried writing them, @GiuseppeChillemi ? üòè I for sure never tried.
 I better should have tried ...
 > Writing BLOB/TEXT isn't possible yet
 is obviously just plain wrong and no `poke statement` is needed (at least as long we aren't talking *really large* blobs and texts).
 Just now I could easily insert BLOB/TEXT of moderate sizes (the source of https://www.red-lang.org and a 150Kb PDF) into a ostgreSQL table in columns of dataype `text` and `bytea` without further ado ...